Len Verrett's Guitar Collection - Past and Present

 Listen to Kresse Lacote sound clip #1 played by Len Verrett (Mertz Caprice)...

 Listen to Kresse Lacote sound clip #2 played by Len Verrett (Mertz Trovatore clip)...

 My copy of an 1847 Rene Lacôte was made by Bernhard Kresse in Cologne, Germany, completed in May 2004.
 My duet partner had an identical guitar made at the same time; we have a pair of Lacôte copies for the duet.
 Rene Lacote is regarded as the Stradivarius of guitars, and this instrument compares favorably to the modern guitar in terms of volume, tone, and playability.
 Kresse made an exceptional instrument which captures the essence of the Lacote sound, while retaining some modern conveniences such as the fretting system for perfect intonation and using mechanical, geared tuning pegs, as well as an ergonomic neck.
-This guitar compares favorably to the modern classical guitars because of its power, tone, clarity and playability.
 The resonance pattern of the Lacote is very different from a modern guitar.